 Trekkers can find basic mobile network connectivity up to the village of Tanki Manang for emergency calls and texting.
 However, mobile data connection can be slow and unreliable after Manang.

-The mobile connection is lost all the way to Thorong La Pass and only returns after an hour of descent on the way to Chambar Bhir (Phedi).
+The mobile connection is lost all the way to Thorong La Pass and only returns after an hour of descent to Chambar Bhir (Phedi).

 Besides, Wi-Fi is available in most villages with an extra charge.
 In addition, due to limited electricity supply, charging devices cost around NPR 200–500 in higher elevations.
 Wi-Fi connection and mobile charging are limited to the dining hall room only.

-Note: Trekkers should remember that signal strength weakens in remote areas, especially between high-altitude villages.
+Note: Trekkers should remember that signal strength weakens in remote areas.

 The departure date for our Annapurna Circuit Trek is scheduled for the best trekking seasons in Nepal: Spring (March–May) and Autumn (October–November).
 These dates ensure stable weather, comfortable trekking conditions, and suitable conditions for trekking.